just-jeb/angular-builders/packages/custom-webpack/README.md

 }
 ```
 The example is very simple without any asynchronous code.
 It adds paragraph with build configuration to your `index.html`.
+__Important 2:__
-___Even if you don't perform any async operation, the function has to return Promise or Observable, otherwise the build will fail.___
+_Even if you don't perform any async operation, the function has to return Promise or Observable, otherwise the build will fail._
 Full example [here](https://github.com/meltedspark/angular-builders/tree/master/packages/custom-webpack/examples/full-cycle-app).

 # Further reading